Skip to content

 X-Siteaccess: restapi

-One of the principles of REST is that the same resource (such as content item, Location, content type) should be unique.
-It allows caching your REST API using a reverse proxy such as Varnish.
+One of the principles of REST is that the same resource (such as content item, location, content type) should be unique.
+It allows caching your REST API with a reverse proxy such as Varnish.
 If the same resource is available in multiple locations, cache purging is noticeably more complex.
 This is why SiteAccess matching with REST isn't enabled at URL level (or domain).

 Media types